[ mahr-juh-nl-ahyz ]

 verb (used with object), mar·gin·al·ized, mar·gin·al·iz·ing.

-- to place in a position of marginal importance, influence, or power: the government's attempts to marginalize criticism and restore public confidence.
+to place in a position of minor or marginal importance, significance, relevance, or effect: The government is attempting to marginalize criticism and restore public confidence.

 to isolate or exclude from the dominant culture; perceive or treat as being on the fringes of a society or group: All of these policies have marginalized our vulnerable sisters and brothers for their religion, skin color, or sexual orientation.